Flag of Warsaw

 The flag of the city of Warsaw, the capital of Poland, is a bicolour rectangle, divided into two equally-sized horizontal stripes: yellow at the top, and red at the bottom.
 It began being used in 1938 without official status, and was officially adopted by the city, in 1991.

 Design

-Flag of Warsaw, with the proportions of 2:3.

 The flag of the city of Warsaw, the capital of Poland, is a bicolour rectangle, divided into two horizontal stripes of equal width, yellow at the top, and red at the bottom.
 The flag doesn't have specified proportions, though popularly used proportions include 2:3 and 5:8.

 Its colours had been adopted from the coat of arms of the city, which depicts a mermaid with golden (yellow) sword, shield and hair, on the red background, and with a golden (yellow) crown above the escutcheon.